CS3219-AY2324S1/ay2324s1-course-assessment-g54/README.md

 node index.js
 ```

+## Users Microservice

 ### Getting started

+Copy the contents `.env.example` file into `.env` in the `users` folder of the project and change the necessary environment variables.

 Ensure that your current directory is the `users` folder of the project.
 Install the necessary dependencies if you have not by running the following command in your terminal.
 ```bash